ikunetwork/WhitePaper/README.md

 ### Why IKU?

-IKU allows for multilateral transparency and programmatic settlement for value exchange, currently not possible within the legacy bio R&D system vulnerable to monopoly.
+IKU allows for multilateral transparency and programmatic settlement for value exchange, currently not possible within the legacy bio R&D system that discouraegs information sharing and is vulnerable to monopoly.
 By shifting traditional business processes from a few controlling entities to a global decentralized network, it is possible to provide a commercially valuable infrastructure for science and medicine that is both dynamic and open for all.
 Network participants will be able to capitalize, support and trade in efficient R&D assets through decentralized resource allocation and increased market transparency.
-The successful creation of this system will create a positive feedback loop both economically and scientifically.
+Access to clinical data and licenses are unlocked to the community at large which may result in new discoveries and drug applications.
+The successful creation of this system will create positive economic and scientific feedback loops.

 In addition, the IN will serve to attract R&D ideation through crowdsourced input from thought leaders and patients.
 Realistically, physicians and patients do not have the time, expertise or resources to commence clinical trials, resulting in drop off.
 The IN aims to correct this slump and inform the market of the most scientifically viable R&D initiatives.